abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 importing the required partitions.
 Those explicit imports can be tested by temporarily commenting out the exports in the primary module interface unit and then recompiling all files of the `Core` module.
-The compiler will error out if an import is missing.
+The compiler will then error out if an explicit import is missing.

 (last edited 2026-04-20)